 But that doesn’t mean you have to endure the pain for long.

-Physician anesthesiologists can help you.
+Anesthesiologists can help you.
 They are medical doctors who treat pain, specializing in anesthesia, pain management, and critical care medicine.
-Physician anesthesiologists work with patients and their other doctors to help diagnose pain and treat it safely, effectively, and with as few side effects as possible.
+Anesthesiologists work with patients and their other doctors to help diagnose pain and treat it safely, effectively, and with as few side effects as possible.
 They can develop a care plan consisting of prescription and over-the-counter medications, and nonmedication treatments such as massages and physical therapy.

 Pain is generally considered acute when it lasts fewer than three months.
 Acute pain typically starts suddenly in response to an injury — a cut, bruise, burn, broken bone, or pulled muscle, for example.
 Acute pain can also be caused by a fever or infection, labor contractions, and menstrual cramps.

 Pain that lasts for three months or longer is considered chronic pain and can be caused by conditions such as arthritis, back problems, shingles, migraines, and neuropathy (a condition that can result from diabetes and cause numbness or tingling, pricking sensations or muscle weakness).

 Sometimes acute pain becomes chronic.
 A sports injury that isn’t diagnosed and treated properly can lead to long-term damage to joints or muscles.
 Certain injuries can cause nerve damage that leads to ongoing pain.
 Even postoperative pain that isn’t managed correctly can lead to chronic pain.
 So, it’s important that acute pain be accurately diagnosed and effectively treated.

 Often acute pain can be managed with over-the-counter medications such as aspirin or acetaminophen.
 A sprained ankle or other minor musculoskeletal injury will often respond well to RICE therapy: rest, ice, compression, and elevation.
 Topical pain medications can also be used for certain types of injuries.